ccarabine/payrollapp/docs/known_issues.md

 - **Corrective Action:**

-    *Created an if statement to handle if the dataframe is empty display error message and if it has data to display*
+    *Created an if statement to handle if the dataframe is empty, display error message and if it has data to display*

 ___

 - **Issue:**

-    *When selecting option 3, Employers summary for week this message is displayed*
+    *When selecting option 3, Employers summary for week selected, this message is displayed*

     *run.py:510: FutureWarning: Indexing with multiple keys (implicitly converted to a tuple of keys) will be deprecated, use a list instead.*